Summary of Significant Accounting Policies

 Recent Accounting Pronouncements

-Other accounting standard updates effective after June 30, 2018 are not expected to have a material effect on the Company’s financial statements.
+Other accounting standard updates effective after December 31, 2019 are not expected to have a material impact on the Company’s financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.